 Georgia gold can also be found covering the domes of both the state capitol building in Atlanta and the steeple of North Georgia College & State University in Dahlonega.

-This gold steeple is a great reference point for hikers who are summiting any of the nearby peaks in the Blue Ridge Mountains, as it can be seen from miles away! -by Jennifer Worrel, lead photo of Dahlonega Gold Museum by Bret Love & Mary Gabbett
+This gold steeple is a great reference point for hikers who are summiting any of the nearby peaks in the Blue Ridge Mountains, as it can be seen from miles away! -by Jennifer Worrel, lead photo of Dahlonega Gold Museum at Christmas by Bret Love & Mary Gabbett